DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 2. Create a config.yaml like turtlebot2_phantomXReactor/turtlebot_arm_controller/config/config.yaml.
 3. Load arbotix_driver like turtlebot2_phantomXReactor/turtlebot_arm_controller/launch/arbotix_phantomx_reactor_arm_wrist.launch.

 Also, a simple control architecture has been created: phantomx_reactor.py.
-It offers trajectory plannificators and executers that can be programmed in a main. *Manual de laboratorio del PhantomX Reactor Arm* document offers a lot of ewemples to know hot to use it.
+It offers trajectory plannificators and executers that can be programmed in a main. *Manual de laboratorio del PhantomX Reactor Arm* document offers a lot of exemples to know hot to use it.